 What is an Economic Recession?

-- High-interest rates
+- Falling interest rates

-- Reduced wages
+- Reduced wages and rising in unemployment

-- Reduced consumer confidence
+- Reduced consumer spending and confidence

-1. Financially Prepare for a Downturn Before it Happens
+1. Financially Prepare for a Downturn Before It Happens

 Your strategic plan will help you understand how financially sound your company is today, so you can start saving to weather the next storm.